-The elaboration will be led by SCP/RAC, following the request of the Contracting Parties to the Barcelona Convention and the PoW.
-In addition, in the framework of the EU-Funded WES project, SCP/RAC is responsible for the organization of a regional training on SUP.
-This training is planned for May/June 2020 and its main objectives will be to contribute to the elaboration of the guidelines.
-This will ensure that the guidelines are fully taken into account the situation regarding SUP in the Region and that they will be adapted to the needs of the countries.
+The elaboration of the guidelines will be led by SCP/RAC, following the request of the Contracting Parties to the Barcelona Convention and as indicated in the MAP PoW 2020-2021.
+The regional training on SUP will be organised in the framework of the EU-funded WES project.
+SCP/RAC is the main responsible for the organization, it is planned for June 2020 for will be probably postponed depending on the evolution regarding COVID-19.
+Its main objective will be to contribute to the elaboration of the guidelines.
+This will contribute to take into account the situation regarding SUP in the Region into the elaboration of the guidelines, hence adapting to the needs of the countries.